RoboMaster-Club/Onboarding-Project-2/readme.md

 }
 ```

-- `static uint8_t on = 0;` defines an ... bit unsigned integer which keeps its value whenever the function is called
+- `static uint8_t on = 0;` defines an unsigned 8-bit integer which keeps its value between function is calls.
 - `on ^= 1;` uses XOR operator to toggle the `on` variable between 1 and 0.
 - `HAL_TIM_PWM_Start()` and `HAL_TIM_PWM_Stop()` start/stops the PWM generation on TIM1 CH1 (using the settings we configured in CubeMX in [Part 4](https://github.com/RoboMaster-Club/Onboarding-Project-2?tab=readme-ov-file#part-4-configure-the-pwm-pin-out)).